The Collector’s Fallacy

 This is a first step to conquer Collector’s Fallacy: to realize that having a text at hand does nothing to increase our knowledge.
 We have to work with it instead.
 Reading alone won’t suffice: we have to create notes, too, to create real, sustainable knowledge.

-Especially when we start to research something new, Eco recommends we read and highlight texts right after we create copies.
-If we train ourselves to process photocopied texts soon, we get a feeling of how much we can really handle.
+Especially when we start to research something new, Eco recommends we read and highlight texts right after we create copies in “How to Write a Thesis”.1 If we train ourselves to process photocopied texts soon, we get a feeling of how much we can really handle.

 Shorter cycles of research, reading, and knowledge assimilation are better than long ones.
 With every full cycle from research to knowledge assimilation, we learn more about the topic.
 When we know more, our decisions are more informed, thus our research gets more efficient.
 If, on the other hand, we take home a big pile of material to read and process, some of it will turn out be useless once we finished parts of the pile.
 To minimize waste, both of time and of paper, it’s beneficial to immerse oneself step by step and learn on the way instead of making big up-front decisions based on guesswork.